|Summary Prospectus||February 28, 2012|

 Purchase and Sale of Fund Shares

-The Fund will issue and redeem Shares only to Authorized Participants (typically, broker-dealers) in exchange for the deposit or delivery of a basket of assets (securities and/or cash) in large blocks, known as Creation Units, each of which is comprised of 50,000 Shares.
+The Fund will issue and redeem Shares in exchange for cash only to Authorized Participants in large blocks, known as Creation Units, each of which is comprised of 50,000 Shares.
 Retail investors may only purchase and sell Fund Shares on a national securities exchange through a broker-dealer.
 Because the Shares trade at market prices rather than net asset value, Shares may trade at a price greater than net asset value (premium) or less than net asset value (discount).

 Income and capital gain distributions you receive from the Fund are subject to federal income taxes and may also be subject to state and local taxes.
 Distributions for this Fund may be significantly higher than those of most exchange-traded funds.